seanhandley/h3_ruby/README.md

 ## Naming Conventions

 We have changed camel-case method names to snake-case, as per the Ruby convention.

 In addition, some methods using the `get` verb have been renamed i.e. `getH3UnidirectionalEdgesFromHexagon` becomes `h3_unidirectional_edges_from_hexagon`.

-We have also suffixed predicate methods with a question mark, as per the Ruby convention i.e. `h3IsPentagon` becomes `h3_pentagon?`
+We have also suffixed predicate methods with a question mark, as per the Ruby convention, and removed `is` from the name i.e. `h3IsPentagon` becomes `h3_pentagon?`

 ## Getting Started